haproxytech/dataplaneapi/README.md

   -n, --backups-number=                            Number of backup configuration files you want to keep, stored in the config dir with version number suffix (default: 0)
-  -m, --master-runtime=                            Path to the master Runtime API socket -i, --show-system-info                           Show system info on info endpoint
+  -m, --master-runtime=                            Path to the master Runtime API socket -i, --show-system-info                           Show system info on info endpoint -f=                                              Path to the dataplane configuration file
+      --userlist-file=                             Path to the dataplaneapi userlist file.
+By default userlist is read from HAProxy conf.
+When specified userlist would be read from this file

 Logging options:
       --log-to=[stdout|file]                       Log target, can be stdout or file (default: stdout)